kovshenin/twitter-blockquotes/readme.txt

 Yes, if you're comfortable with PHP and WordPress' Filters API.
 Read throughout the source code of this plugin and spot the calls to `apply_filters`.
 That's where you have to hook in to add avatars, time and dates, reply, retweet and favorite actions and more.

+= Tell me more about styling it! =

+Sure thing, there's a [Gist available](https://gist.github.com/1134325) that provides a few examples.
+Go ahead and copy/paste them into your Custom CSS field in the plugin options.
+There's no all-in-one solution since it really depends on your theme.
+Some might want an icon, others a right margin.
+Somebody wants a different typeface, others would want the author to stand out.
+So what I have created is a simple skeleton that works out of the box, rest is up to you.

 == Changelog ==

 = 1.0 =